almet/webnotes/README.md

 Once installed, click on "more" or "preferences" next to the addon name.
 There, enter your kinto instance, bucket and collection name and then hit save.

-*Please note that the distributed signed xpi currently only allows to use kinto.notmyidea.org as a kinto instance*

 Once the values saved, you can initialize the storage by clicking the link.

 ## Where can I see my notes?